Surgical Pathology Fellowship rotations are divided into four-week blocks. A typical rotation schedule includes:

 Frozen section laboratory

-The advantages of evaluating specimens in this manner include increased communication with clinical colleagues and rapid turnaround time, facilitating the immediate development of therapeutic management.
+The remaining specimens, requiring ancillary testing, are signed out on the next day, file day.
+The advantages of our practice include increased communication with clinical colleagues and rapid turnaround time, facilitating the immediate development of therapeutic management.
 It is important to note that not all specimens are frozen or even signed out at the frozen section.